 - Basic hygiene promotion activities, and provision of basic hygiene kits inclusive of menstrual hygiene management (MHM) kits for women and girls; and

 - Provision of WASH services (latrines, boreholes) in displacement sites in the Lake region and the east and south for returnees.

 IOM WASH activities will be implemented ensuring that the Disability Index (DI) is mainstreamed in all these activities, the needs of PWD are identified during assessment exercises, the infrastructure developed is accessible to PWD, and a constant effort is taken to further strengthen the DI of IOM’s WASH activities.

 Address the drivers and longer term impacts of crises and displacement through investments in recovery and crisis prevention

-- IDPs in protracted displaced in Lake Province and South of Chad as well as local communities in which they reside;
+- IDPs in protracted, displaced situations in Lake Province, the east and south of Chad as well as local communities in which they reside;

 - Fragile communities, including herder and farmer communities and gold mining areas; and

 IOM will work towards the progressive resolution of displacement situations for displaced people, returnees in the south as well as IDPs and returnees in the Lake Chad Basin area and east of Chad, considering mobility solutions as appropriate, in line with IOM's Progressive Resolution of Displacement Situations Framework (PRDS) and the UN Secretary General’s Action Agenda on Internal Displacement.
 IOM's interventions will include: